-In order to provide a more equitable comparison of counties of various sizes, CDII (previously OPA) calculated MY 2020 county complaint ratios for DHCS and Covered California.
-For each respective health care program, the number of closed complaints associated with a county was divided by the number of the county's program enrollees in 2020.
-The county complaint totals were based on the complainants' identified resident county.
-OPA obtained program enrollment figures by county from DHCS and Covered California.
-For public display of the county ratios in the complaint data reports, OPA established thresholds of at least 10,000 program members and over 10 complaints for the county during the measurement year.
+CDII calculated MY 2022 county complaint ratios to provide a more equitable comparison of counties of various sizes.

+For ratios based on DHCS and Covered California data, the number of closed complaints associated with a county was divided by the number of the county's program enrollees in 2022.
+The county complaint totals were based on the complainants' identified resident county within the complaint dataset.
+CDII used Medi-Cal enrollment by county submitted by DHCS and Covered California plans' total enrollment by county submitted by Covered California.